atomflunder/TrueSkill-Calculator/README.md

 # TrueSkill Calculator

 A simple and fast Online TrueSkill calculator.
-Link to the calculator: https://trueskill-calculator.vercel.app/
+Link to the calculator website: https://trueskill-calculator.vercel.app/
+Or make a POST request to: https://trueskill-calculator.vercel.app/api/trueskill ([OpenAPI Spec](./openapi.yml))

 _Note: This calculator has undergone a redesign.
 To access the legacy version, visit https://trueskill-calculator-legacy.vercel.app/_